 If you are having employment problems, for example, unauthorised deductions from your wages, disciplinary issues, bullying and/or harassment, Pharmacist Support can refer you to a Citizens Advice Bureau specialist employment adviser for free and confidential advice.
 For full contact details for Pharmacist Support, see the Setting up pre-registration training section above.

 The Pharmacists’ Defence Association (PDA)

 The PDA also offers free membership to pre-registration trainees; this includes legal defence insurance, professional indemnity insurance and trade union membership.
 Contact the PDA at: The Old Fire Station 69 Albion Street Birmingham B1 3EA Tel: 0121 694 7000 Email: firstname.lastname@example.org Web: www.the-pda.org

 Listening Friends is a free and confidential listening service for people suffering from stress.
 It is staffed by pharmacists who are familiar with the particular pressures on those working in pharmacy.
 Listening Friends take calls from pre-registration trainees about many issues, for example, anxiety about the registration exam, dealing with ill health or bereavement or difficult situations in the workplace.
 Listening Friends can be contacted direct on: 0808 168 5133.
 A caller is asked to leave a name and contact telephone number on the voicemail service and a Listening Friend will ring back.

 Help with an addiction problem

-If you have an addiction problem – drug, alcohol, gambling or any other kind of dependency – or if you know of a friend or colleague with a problem, you can contact the Health Support Programme (HSP) for advice.
+If you have an addiction problem – drug, alcohol, gambling or any other kind of dependency – or if you know of a friend or colleague with a problem, you can contact the Addiction Support Programme (ASP) for advice.
 This service is completely confidential.
-The HSP can be contacted directly on: 0808 168 5132
+The ASP can be contacted directly on: 0808 168 5132

 Repayment of a student loan